TryGhost/docs/content/concepts/storage-adapters.md

 ## Summary
 You have discovered how to use a custom storage module to replace the storage layer which handles images with custom code.

-It's good practise to create a public Github repository to make your module available for others and you can share your new module in our [forum](https://forum.ghost.org/).
+It's good practise to create a public GitHub repository to make your module available for others and you can share your new module in our [forum](https://forum.ghost.org/).